MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

-# Container Host Requirements
+# Container Requirements and Deployment

-The Windows Container feature is only available in Windows Server 2016.
-The container feature can be installed on Windows Server 2016, Windows Server 2016 Core, and Nano Server.
-The Container feature includes support for two different types of containers, Windows Server Containers and Hyper-V Containers, both of which have slightly different configuation requirements.
-This document will detail configuration requirements, deployment, and configuration of the Windows Containers feature.
+The Windows Container feature is on only available with Windows Server 2016 (Full, Core, and Nano Server).
+Within the Windows Container feature is two different container types, each with slightly different behavior and requirements.
+The two container types are:

-# Host and Image Support

-Windows Containers use an OS image as the base for any container.
-Two OS images are available, Windows Server Core and Nano Server.
-Windows Server Technical Preview 4 supports the following configuration between container host OS, container type, and OS image.
-For example, based on the below chart, if the container feature is enabled on a Windows Server 2016 OS with full UI, Windows Server Containers can be created with the Windows Core OS image, and Hyper-V container with the Nano Server OS image.
+- Windows Server Containers –provide application isolation through namespace and process isolation.
+- Hyper-V Containers – provide application isolation through hosting the container in a super optimized virtual machine.
+Hyper-V Containers require Hyper-V to be installed on the containers host.

+Both container types use a container OS Image during container deployment.
+A Base OS Image provides the foundational container configuration.
+At the time of Windows Server Technical Preview 4, two base OD images are available, Windows Server Core and Nano Server.
+Also at the TP4 release there are limitations between container host, container type, and OS Image compatibility.
+The following table describes the supported configuiration.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:90%" cellpadding="5" cellspacing="5">
 <tr valign="top">